sapnilshubham19/Iris/README.md

 # Iris

-Predicting the model score using SVM classifier and finding the K Mean of the Iris dataset
+Predicting the model score using different classifier and finding the K Mean of the Iris dataset